masogit/am-browser-doc/docs/sizing/appendix_a.md

 The goal of the benchmark test is to determine the system performance with 2,000 concurrent users.

 #### Deployment diagram
-For 2,000 concurrent users, our test environment contains 8 Asset Manager Rest Service servers and 4 Asset Manager Browser servers on four machines (with 2 Asset Manager Rest Service and 1 Asset Manager Browser on each machine), two load balancer machines and one database machine.
+For 2,000 concurrent users, the test environment contains 8 Asset Manager REST Service servers and 4 Asset Manager Browser servers on 4 machines (with 2 Asset Manager Rest Service and 1 Asset Manager Browser on each machine), two load balancer machines and one database machine.
-(Central database for Asset Manager Browser is deployed with Oracle database.)
+Central database for Asset Manager Browser is deployed with Oracle database.

 ![AMB_Benchmark](../img/sizing/AMB_1.1_2000_BM.png)

 #### Hardware
 Performance tests are executed on virtual machines except the database.
-The following table describes the configurations of servers for the 2,000 user benchmark test.
+The following table shows the configurations of servers for the 2,000 user benchmark test.

 | ID | Usage                                                            | Type             | Operation system | CPU                                   | Memory |
 |----|------------------------------------------------------------------|------------------|------------------|---------------------------------------|--------|